lmsqueezy/nextjs-billing/README.md

 This Next.js demo app can be used as a base for building subscription-based SaaS apps.

+Just clone this repo and build your app alongside the ready-made auth and billing!

-- Lemon Squeezy billing
+- Lemon Squeezy for billing
-- NextAuth.js auth
+- NextAuth.js for auth
 - Prisma ORM
-- Tailwind CSS
+- Tailwind CSS for styling
-- Resend emails
+- Resend for auth emails